kiniry/objective-c/s093041/Assignment2-2/README.md

 alloc/init
 ----------
-The alloc init pattern is the equivalent to constructors in other languages like Java and C#, i.e. using the 'new' keyword.
-The NSObject class method, 'alloc', simply allocates new memory for the object to be instantiated, including its instance variables.
-The 'alloc' method returns an anonymous object of type 'id', which will be explained later.
+The alloc init pattern is the equivalent to constructors in other languages like Java and C#, i.e. using the `new` keyword.
+The NSObject class method, `alloc`, simply allocates new memory for the object to be instantiated, including its instance variables.
+The `alloc` method returns an anonymous object of type `id`, which will be explained later.

-When memory is allocated for the new object, its instance variables can be instantiated, either by using the plain 'init' class method, which can set instance variable to default values, or by using custom initializers, setting instance variables to specific values.
+When memory is allocated for the new object, its instance variables can be instantiated, either by using the plain `init` class method, which can set instance variable to default values, or by using custom initializers, setting instance variables to specific values.

-All 'init' methods should always call its corresponding super init method.
+All `init` methods should always call its corresponding super init method.
 If this fails and returns nil, so should this object.
 If not, proper instantiation can be performed.